 These are informal events that any member can sponsor – as a member, you are encouraged to sponsor your own “Meet Up” or “Pub Night.”
 As the name suggests, “Pub Nights” are often sponsored at a local brewery or watering hole, but may occur anywhere, including members’ homes.
 These meetings may or may not have a presentation, are completely informal, and are designed to empower our motivated members to make caving friends in their area.
 We are a geographically diverse club and this model is proven effective.
 Recently, get-togethers have occurred in Tacoma, the U District in Seattle, Kenmore, and elsewhere.
 We are grateful to our northern caving neighbors in the Alberta Speleological Society (A.S.S.) for sharing this concept as a venue for fellowship, camaraderie, and inspiration.
 There is perhaps no better way for members to find out who’s caving in their area and make some plans!

-Caving trip plans are posted on our Facebook Page and Group, and/or emailed to members, and are often decided at Meet Up /Pub Nights or announced spontaneously.
-The majority of caving trips in the Pacific Northwest occur in the summer months (~May through ~October) due to heavy mountain snowpack often present in caving areas.
+Caving trip plans are primarily listed on our annual Events Page, as well as posted in our Facebook Group, and/or emailed to members, and are often decided at Meet Up /Pub Nights or announced spontaneously.
+The majority of caving trips in the Pacific Northwest occur between April and November, due to heavy mountain snowpack often present in caving areas.
 There are plenty of exceptions, however!
 For folks outside the northwest, keep in mind “summer” in the mountains starts in July!